Avian Flu

 All birds are vulnerable to bird flu.
 Migratory birds, such as wild ducks or geese, can carry the virus.
 These birds typically do not have symptoms but can still spread the disease.
 Domestic birds, such as chickens and ducks, can get avian influenza through direct contact with an infected bird's saliva, nasal secretions, or droppings (poop).

 Although rare, humans can become infected with bird influenza.
-Those with direct contact, close contact with infected birds, or contact with contaminated surfaces can get bird flu.
+People with direct or close contact with infected bird or contact with contaminated surfaces can get bird flu.
 Most human infections happen through direct contact with live or dead infected poultry.

 Reports of cases of avian influenza transmitted from person to person are rare.
 To date, people with bird flu could not pass it easily to other people.
-Because bird flu viruses can change to pass more easily between people, The World Health Organization(WHO) and Center for Disease Control and Prevention (CDC) closely monitors bird flu activity.
+Because bird flu viruses can change to pass more easily between people, The Center for Disease Control and Prevention (CDC) closely monitors bird flu activity.

 How can I protect myself against bird flu?

-For more information about the bird flu, please visit the FDA or USDA website.
+For more information about bird flu, please visit the CDC website.

 How is bird flu diagnosed?